asifrahaman13/git/README.md

 # xml dependencies

-This is a full stack chat bot application like chat GPT with enhanced capability to give you results based on read time data.
-You can ask current affairs questions along with the general question.
-It has also in built memory.
+This is a full stack chat bot application that crawls through all the repository of the user and displays the same.
+The user can select his repository from the drop down list.
+Next the application will fetch all the dependencies found in the repository.

 ![alt text](<Screenshot from 2024-02-15 23-13-59.png>)